tendermint/tendermint/docs/spec/reactors/pex/pex.md

 then switch to an exponential backoff schedule, and after about a day of trying, stop dialing the peer.

-So long as we have less than `MaxNumOutboundPeers`, we periodically request additional peers from each of our own and try seeds.
+As long as we have less than `MaxNumOutboundPeers`, we periodically request additional peers from each of our own and try seeds.

 ## Listening